 To move us closer to a world free of MS, the National MS Society takes the leading role in advocacy, research, and treatment for people living with this disease.
-The Sonya Slifka Longitudinal MS Study will prove invaluable for all three areas of service, and was initiated with a gift from Society friend, Richard Slifka, and named in honor of his mother.
+The Sonya Slifka Longitudinal MS Study proved invaluable for all three areas of service, and was initiated with a gift from Society friend, Richard Slifka, and named in honor of his mother.

-Researchers are interviewing thousands people with MS via telephone every six months, asking about how MS influences their daily lives, how effective their treatments are, and how they utilize health care.
-The study also collects information on economic status, quality of life, social and family issues, access to MS specialists, and more.
+Researchers interviewed (in two phases) 4,500 people with MS via telephone every six months, asking about how MS influences their daily lives, how effective their treatments are, and how they utilize health care.
+The study also collected information on economic status, quality of life, social and family issues, access to MS specialists, and more.

-The information we are gathering in this study fuels many aspects of our efforts to improve quality of life for people with MS:
+The information we are gathering in this study fueled many aspects of our efforts to improve quality of life for people with MS:

 Investigators found that the characteristics of people’s MS had little impact on their mental health, but symptoms and access to health care had a strong impact on mental health.